 By Jessie G.

 I have attended Camp IHC for the past 8 summers.
 One thing about camp that I have always looked forward to is the Tribe West trip.
-In the summer between freshman and sophomore years of highschool, the camp offers a 4 week trip out west known as Tribe West.
+In the summer between freshman and sophomore year of high school, the camp offers a 4 week trip out west known as Tribe West.
 The trip includes hiking, biking, camping, shopping, sightseeing, and many more awesome experiences.
 I went on the trip this past summer with 37 of my friends that I have known since I was 8 years old.
-We flew to Denver to start the journey and ended in San Francisco for our flights home.
+We flew to Denver to start the journey and ended in San Francisco for our flight home.
 Out west, we traveled in vans from one location to the next.
 I kept a journal of the whole trip.
-In addition to our day to day activities, my journal includes all of my memories, laughs, feelings and more.
+In addition to our day to day activities, my journal includes my memories, laughs, feelings, and more.
 The whole trip was an unforgettable adventure.
-The following “segments” are taken directly from my journal and I hope you enjoy reading about each day.
+The following “segments” are taken directly from my journal, and I hope you enjoy reading about each day.

 Day 1: Off to Denver from Newark Airport

 We then headed to The Sink for lunch.
-At this restaurant, you are able to write all over the walls and ceilings which was especially cool because I got to see my brother’s name who visited the restaurant last year.
+You can write all over the walls and ceilings at this restaurant, which was especially cool because I got to see my brother’s name, who visited the restaurant last year.
 The restaurant has been featured on Diners, Drive-ins, and Dives!
 The food was spectacular!
-To finish off the day, we headed to the Rockies vs Giants game that night.
-After the game there was an unbelievable fireworks show where my camp friends and I danced, sang along, and even made the Jumbotron!
+To finish off the day, we headed to the Rockies vs. Giants game that night.
+After the game, there was an unbelievable fireworks show where my camp friends and I danced, sang along, and even made the Jumbotron!
 We stayed at the Boulder Marriott.
-The rooms had netflix (always a plus), had great mountain views, and the lobby was gorgeous.
+The rooms had Netflix (always a plus), had great mountain views, and the lobby was gorgeous.

 The park also included a fun alpine coaster that showed spectacular views of the mountains as you rode down.
-In addition, there was a slide, bungee jumping, and more kid friendly activities.
-There is also a lunch spot right at top.
-We then headed to Vail Village where we did some shopping.
+Also, there was a slide, bungee jumping, and more kid-friendly activities.
+There is also a lunch spot right at the top.
+We then headed to Vail Village, where we did some shopping.
 There were numerous souvenir shops, ice cream places, clothing stores, a candy shop, and plenty more!
 We then headed to Blue Moose Pizza for dinner that night.
-My table feasted on spinach artichoke dip, different variations of pizzas, pastas, and more delicious Italian food.
+My table feasted on spinach artichoke dip, different pizzas, pasta, and more delicious Italian food.

-Day 6: 2nd day rafting on the Colorado river- This day brought some rapids, some awesome swimming, some more tan lines, and of course more terrific views.
+Day 6: 2nd-day rafting on the Colorado river- This day brought some rapids, some awesome swimming, some more tan lines, and of course, more terrific views.
 Sunscreen and water are necessities for the trip!
-The day started off with calm waters, but then we came across rapids.
+The day started with calm waters, but then we came across rapids.
 Our guides instructed us to get out of the boats and swim the rapids.
 (We were at first super confused).
 However, swimming through the rapids was the highlight of the whole rafting trip.
-It was like a rollercoaster in water!
+It was like a rollercoaster in the water!
 I must have done it over 10 times!
-We then finished up the day at a new location for camping which also had magnificent canyon views.
+We then finished up the day at a new location for camping, which also had magnificent canyon views.
 Rain headed our way for the night, but our tents kept us warm and comfortable!

 Day 7: Final day on the Colorado river– both exciting, because we can soon shower, but upsetting as well.
-The 3rd day is the day filled with class 2 and 3 rapids, and one class 4 rapid.
+The 3rd day is the day filled with class 2 and 3 rapids and one class 4 rapid.
 We were given a safety talk and then took on the rapids!
 The rapids were awesome!
 I got drenched!
 There was one rapid where all the girls in my boat went to the front so that the boat actually went under the rapid instead of through it.
-It was nerve-racking, but exciting!
-After that, we drifted and swam in calm waters to our finishing point where we sadly had to say our goodbyes to our tour guides who we had bonded with.
-We then drove to Moab where we stayed at the Fairfield Inn.
-The hotel had a awesome pool with waterfalls and cool rock figures.
-We went into the town of Moab at Pasta Jay’s for dinner.
+It was nerve-racking but exciting!
+After that, we drifted and swam in calm waters to our finishing point where we sadly had to say our goodbyes to our tour guides which we had bonded with.
+We then drove to Moab, where we stayed at the Fairfield Inn.
+The hotel had an awesome pool with waterfalls and cool rock figures.
+We went into the town of Moab and to Pasta Jay’s for dinner.
 The pasta was amazing!
 We then headed back to the hotel, where I was happy to shower and sleep in a real bed!

 Day 9: Another day spent exploring Moab- We woke up at 5:20 AM for a sunrise hike at Arches National Park.
 The whole hike afforded us great views of the arches and mountains in the distance.
 The hike is very manageable and short.

-The town of Moab is extremely small so there are limited restaurant options.
+The town of Moab is tiny, so there are limited restaurant options.
 So we headed to the Moab Diner once again for lunch.
-We sipped on shakes and enjoyed omelettes.
+We sipped on shakes and enjoyed omelets.
 We then spent the afternoon walking around town.
 Later, we headed out on a jet boat tour with Moab Jet company.
 It was so fun.
 We did spins, went under waves, and got soaked!
 We then had a chill night in the pool at our hotel.

-Day 10: Roadtrip with a stop of the Four Corners- We headed from Moab to the Grand Canyon.
-We stopped at the Four Corners, which is where New Mexico, Colorado, Arizona, and Utah all meet.
+Day 10: Roadtrip with a stop at the Four Corners- We headed from Moab to the Grand Canyon.
+We stopped at the Four Corners, where New Mexico, Colorado, Arizona, and Utah all meet.
 It was cool because I was able to stand in 4 states at once.
-However, there were plenty of tourists so we only got to take a few photos.
-There are also shops that line the outside of the Four Corners.
+However, there were plenty of tourists, so we only got to take a few photos.
+Some shops line the outside of the Four Corners.
 Then, after a few more hours of driving, we arrived at our Grand Canyon camping site.

 Day 11: Hiking and biking in the Grand Canyon- We started by going downhill on our hike.
-Although the view of the Grand Canyon is amazing, the view stays the same for the whole duration of the hike.
-Therefore, you don’t need to hike for miles, even a 10 minute hike can show you a great view.
+Although the view of the Grand Canyon is amazing, the view stays the same for the hike’s whole duration.
+Therefore, you don’t need to hike for miles; even a 10-minute hike can show you a great view.
 We hiked 3 miles down and 3 miles up.
 The hike was tiring but also awesome!
-We then treated ourselves to pizza and pasta at “We Cook Pizza and Pasta”.
+We then treated ourselves to pizza and pasta at “We Cook Pizza and Pasta.”
 We then went biking.
 The whole ride was super cool because we biked on the edge of the Grand Canyon.
 We had a view of the canyon throughout the whole ride.
 There are many different trails you can take.
-We then headed back to the camp site where we crashed after a long and tiring day!
+We then headed back to the campsite, where we crashed after a long and tiring day!

 Day 15: Day spent on Lake Powell– one of the best days of the trip.
 We drove about 10 mins to where a gorgeous blue lake was awaiting us.
 Our group rented out one big party boat and 6 little ones.
 On the little boats, we enjoyed the clear blue waters by tubing and speeding.